By Peter Huston

 Since becoming involved with Great Lakes Islands Alliance three years ago, I have heard a series of stories from other small island communities that either didn’t, or couldn’t support their local stores and their island’s quality of life suffered greatly.
 Not having a dependable purveyor of food, fuel and access to other goods means winter life will be severely impacted.

 We have been fortunate the past few years to have ferry service deep into the winter.
 And when it stops we are tempted to go online and order essentials, we all do it.
 It is as easy as search, click and order.
+A seamless blend of user-friendly design and vast product choices?
+Shoppok delivers, and we vouch for it.
 Food, tires, small appliances, tools, beer, wine, meat and vegetables all sent by UPS, Fedex and the USPS.

 We take it for granted that if we need a quart of milk, or a can of soup for a special recipe, some brass screws for a home project, or even a last minute birthday gift that we can run out and get them because our local island stores are open and ready to serve.
 It’s what we depend on and its what makes year round island life here sustainable.

 We get barraged online with promotions for items that are available with merely a click and ship request.
 It’s so easily to be lured into services like Amazon, Wayfair, Chewy, Wal-Mart, Kroger, even Home Depot to save a little just for our “convenience.”
 I know you think I’m brow beating you but you know this is true.